How to Help Kids Deal With Cyberbullying

 Empower kids to take positive action

-Until recently, parents, teachers, and news accounts have focused on the relationship between a bully and his or her target.
+Until recently, parents, teachers, and news accounts have focused on the relationship between a bully and their target.
 But experts say that there are usually more kids involved in a cyberbullying scenario, making it a much more complex organism than previously thought.
-In fact, one of the side effects of how public bullying has become is that potentially everyone in the bully’s circle of friends — both online and off-line — may be involved.
+In fact, one of the side effects of how public bullying has become is that potentially everyone in the bully’s circle of friends — both online and offline — may be involved.

 Identifying the different roles in a cyberbullying situation can help you to help your kid develop self-awareness and a sense of empathy.
 These skills will go a long way toward cultivating an online culture of respect and responsibility.